Trip Notes PDF

 These temperatures are indicative only and can change on a daily/weekly basis

 There are 2 main walks on this trip with the longest being 6.5km on a walking track across the island of Zlarin and a short walk across the island of Krapanj.
 An alternate means of transport can be arranged if necessary.
 We would advise that appropriate walking shoes to be worn for all walks.

 Equipment to bring along with you

+Post-edit: These temperatures are indicative only and can change on a daily/weekly basis

+There are 2 main walks on this trip, both of which are around 4kms long on walking tracks across the island of Dugi Otok.
+If you don’t wish to do any of the walks you can remain on-board our main escort boat.
+We would advise that appropriate walking shoes to be worn for all walks.

+Equipment to bring along with you